harrietc52/tm470_tma03/Section2.md

 * Would you like more updates of my progress
 * Is there anything telling about why which Learning objectives have been placed together, I assume this grouping is to influence the word count?
 * I found it hard to distinguish "review of current stage of project work" and "personal development".
+* Should  MVP feedback  and Improvement feedback be in appendixes or main body